timo-jakob/atlassian-cloud-backup/README.md

 - **Most Efficient Strategy**: If Atlassian blocks triggering a new backup but has a newer backup available, this one is used instead.
 - **Backup Verification**: Every downloaded backup is thoroughly verified to ensure data integrity

+## 💾 Intelligent Disk Space Management

+The application includes advanced disk space management to ensure reliable operation even in storage-constrained environments:

+- **Proactive Space Monitoring**: Continuously monitors available disk space during downloads, checking before each data chunk
+- **Smart Cleanup Strategy**: Automatically removes old backup files when space runs low, using configurable deletion strategies
+- **Safety Buffer**: Maintains a 10x chunk size buffer (typically ~80KB) to prevent mid-download failures
+- **Type-Aware Deletion**: Intelligently identifies backup types (Jira/Confluence) and only deletes files of the same type as the current download
+- **Oldest-First Strategy**: Prioritizes deletion of the oldest backup files first to preserve recent backups
+- **Fail-Safe Limits**: Prevents infinite deletion loops with built-in safety limits
+- **Detailed Logging**: Provides comprehensive logging of all space management activities

+> 💡 **Smart Feature**: The system will never delete backup files unless absolutely necessary, and when it does, it intelligently preserves your most recent backups while making room for new ones.

 ## 🌐 Multi-Instance Support

 Currently, the application supports: